It's also a great way to enhance your e-portfolio, if you have one.

 - You will need supportive senior engagement – usually your supervisor.

-- It's a good idea to undertake the project as a group, particularly involving the wider multidisciplinary team.
+- It's a good idea to do the project as a group, particularly involving the wider multidisciplinary team.

 Think about how you might involve others